 Cisco Performance Routing takes advantage of the vast intelligence imbedded in Cisco IOS Software to determine the optimal path based upon network and application policies.
 It is an evolution of the Cisco IOS OER technology with a much broader scope.
 The application intelligence and end-to-end network strategy of Cisco PfR are significantly broader than the scope of OER.
 The initial phase of PfR uses OER technology extensively to meet emerging application demands on the enterprise network.

-Available starting with Cisco IOS Software Release 12.3(8)T, the Cisco OER solution supports both the border router and the master controller functions.
+Available starting with Cisco IOS Software Release 12.3(8)T, the Cisco OER solution supports both the border router and the primary controller functions.
 The following functions have been added to OER since its inception:

-• The master controller must be able to reach and communicate with border routers for operations.
+● The primary controller must be able to reach and communicate with border routers for operations.